letEmmDev/letEmmDev/README.md

-# Hi, I'm letEmmDev 👋

-Welcome to my GitHub profile!

-## 🚀 About Me
+## 💻 About Me
-I'm passionate about software development and open source.
+I'm passionate about Software Development and Data Driven Solutions.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on `DocLogic`
-- 🌱 I’m learning ...
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-- 📫 How to reach me: [Email](mailto:your-email@example.com)
+- ✉️ How to reach me: [Email](mailto:pert.iterate1r.com)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## 📈 My GitHub Stats